maina001/maina001/README.md

-- 👋 Hi, I’m @maina001
+- 👋 Hi, I’m Brian Maina.
 - 👀 I’m interested in software engineering.
 - 🌱 I’m currently enrolled in a bootcamp.
 - 💞️ I’m looking to collaborate on front end and any computer science student.
-- 📫 Reach via Twitter@south b don.
+- 📫 Reach via Twitter@south b don , email Brianmakorious@gmail.com .
 -   You can check my deployed projects at varcel

 <!---